-Negative-stiffness isolators resonate at 0.5 Hz - and in some cases at lower frequencies both vertically and horizontally.
-At this frequency there is almost no energy present.
-It would be very unusual to find a significant vibration at 0.5 Hz.
-Vibrations with frequencies above 0.7 Hz are rapidly attenuated with increases in frequency.
-When adjusted to 0.5 Hz, negative-stiffness isolators achieve 93 percent isolation efficiency at 2 Hz; 99 percent at 5 Hz; and 99.7 percent at 10 Hz.
+Negative-stiffness isolators resonate at 0.5 Hz, and in some cases at lower frequencies both vertically and horizontally.
+At this frequency, there is almost no energy present, so it would be very unusual to find a significant vibration at 0.5 Hz.
+Vibrations with frequencies above 0.7 Hz are rapidly attenuated

+It should be noted that for an isolation system with a 0.5 Hz natural frequency, isolation begins at 0.7 Hz and improves with increases in the vibration frequency.
+The natural frequency is more commonly used to describe system performance.
 Some low-height negative-stiffness isolators provide natural frequencies of 1.5 Hz horizontal and 0.5 Hz vertically.
 Negative-stiffness isolators have the flexibility of custom tailoring higher resonant frequencies when lower ones are not required.